bestgopher/env-rs/README.md

-# env-rs
+# env-rs(WIP)
-Simple lib to parse envs to struct in rust.
+Simple lib to parse environment variable values to struct in rust.
+(for learning proc marco!!)

 # usage
 ```rust